waltmoorhouse/OctoPrint-Filamentstorage/README.md

 ## Configuration

 Default Max Temp: Max Temp will be set to this value on startup.
 Default Max Humidity: Max Temp will be set to this value on startup.
+Pause on Extrusion Mismatch: Pauses the print if the extrusion mismatch is greater than the below value.
+Maximum Extrusion Mismatch: If the Gcode extrusion value minus the filament box extrusion value is greater than this value, the print will be paused.

 Max Temp: If the temp goes above this, the dehydrator will be turned off.
 Max Humidity: If the humidity goes above this, the dehydrator will be turned on, unless currentTemp > maxTemp.

 ## Device Compatibility